nerds-and-company/docker-php-ssl/README.md

-# itmundi/php-ssl
+# nerdsandcompany/php-ssl
-Itmundi PHP + SSL image for Docker
+Nerds and Company PHP + SSL image for Docker
-This container extends the `itmundi/php-base` container.
+This container extends the `nerdsandcompany/php-base` container.
 See for more information that container.

 ## Additionally contains